 We are measuring the percentage of people who receive home care service within the benchmark time for their assessed priority level.
 Services include nursing, case management/community care, occupational therapy, physiotherapy, social work, dietitian, and HSCL (health services for community living).
-Each client referral gets assigned a priority code based on the high probability of immediate negative outcome to the health, safety of client/family and/or the development of primary and/or secondary complications if the client is not contacted within a certain timeline.
+Each client referral is prioritized based on the identified risks to the health and safety of client/caregiver if not contacted within a certain timeline.
 Benchmark timeline ranges from 12 hrs. for Priority 1A to 14 days for Priority 5.
 Priority for all new referrals.
-Priority level is assigned by Home Health Service Line Clinicians, Quick Response Case Managers, and Home Health Liaisons.
+Priority level is assigned by Home Health Service Line Clinicians, and Community Health Professionals.